ryan-van/tv-shows-dashboard/README.md

 We'll be using the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch the TV show rating scores.
 We have a registered API key.

 To use the API, we need to first get the TMDB TV show ID before searching for each season.

+## TA's Comment (Nov 1st, 2020)
+- Feasibility: I read the documentation of the API, and it looks easy-to-use and should serve this project well.
+- Scope: It's moderate to a bit safe.
+Since the API provides so much interesting information regarding a TV show, I would encourage you to implement some cool effects in curating the TV show statistics.
+You need to demo your project in front of the whole class, so definitely try to build something awesome.
+- Requirements: Satisfied.